finos/common-domain-model/README.md

 # CDM - Common Domain Model

-## What is the ISDA CDM
+## What is the CDM

-The ISDA Common Domain Model (CDM) is a standardised, machine-readable and machine-executable blueprint for how financial products are traded and managed across the transaction lifecycle.
+The Common Domain Model (CDM) is a standardised, machine-readable and machine-executable blueprint for how financial products are traded and managed across the transaction lifecycle.
 It is represented as a `domain model`_ and distributed in open source.

 ## Purpose